MamarezaAlipour/STLonic/README.md

 <a id="example"></a>

 ## Simple examples
-Suppose you want to print a std::tuple.
+Suppose you want to print a `std::tuple`.
 Assuming you are using the C++17 version, you must completely overload `operator<<` or use Fold expressions, which will take a lot of time in both cases. for example:
 ```cpp
 template<typename Type, unsigned N, unsigned Last>